meridianarc/griptape-docs/docs/grant-proposal/xGHxCERY.md

 ## Grant request

-We are requesting a total of $95,940 USD (91371.43 SCRT based on 7 trailing average) broken into 2 parts, 45,685.72 SCRT each, with 2 seperate grant applications.
-The first 6 sprints will focus on improving the overall architecture and feature set and implementing the react-flavor.
+We are requesting a total of $95,940 USD (91,371.43 SCRT based on 7 trailing average) broken into 2 parts, 45,685.72 SCRT each, with 2 seperate grant applications.
+The first 6 sprints will focus on improving the overall architecture and feature set, and implementing the react-flavor.
 After that, if approved, the second 6 sprints will be implementing Poser, Joystick, Prodigy and Skateshop-CLI as well as building out the Griptape-ui library.
 Although this is the basic plan, we expect priorities to shift based on constant interations and the knowledge that we will aquire along the way.

 | Billables                     | Sprints | Rate                    | Hours Per Sprint | Total            |
 |-------------------------------|---------|-------------------------|------------------|------------------|